SilkRose/Pony/stories/the-tour-of-twilights-castle/the-tour-of-twilights-castle.md

 Starlight shrugged.
 "This next section is kinda weird."

-Sunset tilts her head.
+Sunset tilted her head.
 "What do you mean by that?"

-Starlight opened the door and walked in, down the hall she appeared coming out of a farther away door.
+Starlight opened the door and walked in.
+Down the hall, coming out of a farther away door, she reappeared.

 "How'd you get there?"

-Starlight walked into another room and appears out a different door halfway between where she was and Sunset.
+Starlight walked into another room and appeared out of a different door halfway between where she was and Sunset.

-Sunset trotted to a new door and walked through it appearing at the end of the hallway.
+Sunset trotted to a new door and walked through it, appearing at the end of the hallway.

-Both mares keep going through doors winding up at wildly different places down this single hallway.
-Finally after much shenanigans they meet at the end of the hallway.
+Both mares kept going through doors, winding up at wildly different places down this single hallway.
+Finally, after much shenanigans, they met at the end of the hallway.

-Starlight speaks up, "See, what did I say, weird."
+Starlight spoke up.
+"See, what did I say, weird."

-Sunset chuckled and nods.
+Sunset chuckled and nodded.
 "I see."

 They rounded a corner, making it to their third hallway.

 Starlight opened the first door.
-"This is the dinning room."
+"This is the dining room."

-Sunset peaked inside.
+Sunset peeked inside.
 "Why are there so many pancakes still on the table?"

 "We eat a lot of pancakes… and I forgot to clean up from breakfast before the tour."